jwodder/ghtoken/README.rst

     set, ``GH_TOKEN`` takes precedence over ``GITHUB_TOKEN``.

 ``gh``
-    Retrieve a GitHub access token stored for the gh_ command by running ``gh auth token --hostname github.com``.
+    Retrieve a GitHub access token stored by the gh_ command by running ``gh auth token --hostname github.com``.
 If the command fails or outputs an empty line, control proceeds to the next enabled source.